spesmilo/electrum/electrum/plugins/coldcard/README.md

 # Coldcard Hardware Wallet Plugin

+## ⚠ Security notice

+Coinkite disclosed (July 2026) a firmware build error that reduced generated-seed entropy on **Coldcard Mk3** (firmware 4.0.1–5.0.3) and pre-fix **Mk4/Q**.
+Seeds generated on-device without extra dice rolls may be brute-forceable.
+Update to fixed firmware, generate a new seed and move your funds.
+See the [Coinkite advisory](https://blog.coinkite.com/coldcard-mk3-seed-generation-warning/).

 ## Just the glue please

 This code connects the public USB API and Electrum.
 Leverages all